- According to Google’s Economic Impact Report, organic search is 5X more valuable than Google Ads.

-How organic search moves the needle for your brand
+How organic search produces better ROI for your brand

 When you’re playing Candy Crush on your phone and see an ad featuring men’s running shoes, what are you doing at that moment?
 It’s not a trick question — you’re playing Candy Crush.